 From 1917 through the 1930s, physician John Brinkley made millions of dollars by implanting goat testicles in men to restore their virility.

-After a nomadic life as a railroad telegrapher he attended Eclectic Medical College in Kansas City, Kansas, but he never graduated.
-He was however, able to practice in Arkansas with an undergraduate license and managed to acquire several fraudulent credentials from “diploma mills.”
-Making use of the reciprocal agreements between the states Brinkley settled in Milford, Kansas in 1916, where he opened a 16-room clinic.
-There, he won over the locals immediately by paying good wages, invigorating the local economy and making house calls on patients afflicted with the virulent and deadly outbreak of the 1918 flu pandemic.
-For all his later infamy as a charlatan, accounts of his success at nursing flu victims back to health, and the lengths to which he went to treat them, were resoundingly positive.
+After a nomadic life as a railroad telegrapher, he attended Eclectic Medical College in Kansas City, Kansas, but he never graduated.
+He was, however, able to practice in Arkansas with an undergraduate license and managed to acquire several fraudulent credentials from “diploma mills.”
+Using the reciprocal agreements between the states, Brinkley settled in Milford, Kansas, in 1916, where he opened a 16-room clinic.
+There, he won over the locals immediately by paying good wages, invigorating the local economy, and making house calls on patients afflicted with the virulent and deadly outbreak of the 1918 flu pandemic.
+For all his later infamy as a charlatan, accounts of his success at nursing flu victims back to health and the lengths to which he went to treat them were resoundingly positive.

 Soon, he was reaching a nationwide audience and was treating about 50 new patients a week who traveled from across the country eager to pay $750 ($9,000 in current value) for the goat-gland operation, which transplanted goat testicles into men.

-His practice was so successful that Brinkley soon had clinics and hospitals in several states, despite the fact that almost from the beginning, detractors and critics in the medical community thoroughly discredited his methods.
+His practice was so successful that Brinkley soon had clinics and hospitals in several states, even though almost from the beginning, detractors and critics in the medical community thoroughly discredited his methods.
 However, he was able to continue his activities for almost two decades.

 But, his success would not continue.
-By 1930, the Kansas Medical Board held a formal hearing to decide whether Brinkley’s medical license should be revoked and concluded that it should stating that Brinkley “has performed an organized charlatanism”.
-Six months later, the Federal Radio Commission refused to renew his station’s broadcasting license, finding that Brinkley’s broadcasts were mostly advertising, that he broadcast obscene material, and that his Medical Question Box series was “contrary to the public interest”.
+By 1930, the Kansas Medical Board held a formal hearing to decide whether Brinkley’s medical license should be revoked and concluded that it should state that Brinkley “has performed an organized charlatanism.”
+Six months later, the Federal Radio Commission refused to renew his station’s broadcasting license, finding that Brinkley’s broadcasts were mostly advertising, that he broadcast obscene material, and that his Medical Question Box series was “contrary to the public interest.”

-Afterwards, he turned to politics.
-Conducting a vigorous write in campaign for governor of Kansas in 1930, Brinkley garnered nearly 30 percent of the vote.
-After two subsequent unsuccessful campaigns for the office, he shifted his headquarters of operation to Del Rio, Texas, and built what would become radio station XERA in Villa Acuna, Coahaila, across the border in Mexico.
+Afterward, he turned to politics.
+Conducting a vigorous write-in campaign for Kansas governor in 1930, Brinkley garnered nearly 30 percent of the vote.
+After two subsequent unsuccessful campaigns for the office, he shifted his headquarters of operation to Del Rio, Texas.
+He built what would become radio station XERA in Villa Acuna, Coahuila, across the border in Mexico.

-During his last years Brinkley was sued for malpractice, indicted for mail fraud by the federal government, and underwent an Internal Revenue Service investigation for Tax Fraud.
+During his last years, Brinkley was sued for malpractice, indicted for mail fraud by the federal government, and underwent an Internal Revenue Service investigation for Tax Fraud.
 He was forced to declare bankruptcy in 1941.
-After three heart attacks and the amputation of a leg, Brinkley died May 26, 1942 in San Antonio, Texas.
-At the height of his career Brinkley had amassed millions of dollars; yet he died sick and nearly penniless.
+After three heart attacks and a leg amputation, Brinkley died May 26, 1942, in San Antonio, Texas.
+Brinkley had amassed millions of dollars at the height of his career, yet he died sick and nearly penniless.

-He is also, almost by accident, credited with being an advertising and radio pioneer who began the era of Mexican border blaster radio.
+Almost by accident, he is credited with being an advertising and radio pioneer who began the era of Mexican border blaster radio.